moliver28/research-handbook/content/handbook/people-group/organizational-design.md

 ---
-title: Organizational Design Health and Capability Reviews
+title: Organizational Design
-description: "Review of organizational health metrics and capability on a regular cadence is a key tenent of respsonsible growth."
+description: "Provide an overview of key processes and principles related to our approach to Organizational Design."

 ---

-## Introduction
+## Organizational Health and Capability Reviews

 To further our principles of responsible growth, we review organizational health metrics and capability on a regular cadence.